-Well, friends, it’s been quite a month.
-I’d summarize the details but if you’ve watched the news or tried to buy toilet paper recently, you know exactly what I’m talking about.
+Well, friends, it’s been quite a month. [ed. note: TWO YEARS] I’d summarize the details but if you’ve watched the news or tried to buy toilet paper recently, you know exactly what I’m talking about.
 The world feels a little scary right now (Costco in particular) and we’re all learning to adjust our plans and lives as needed.
-Whether you’re coping through meditation, a giant bottle of wine or simply putting your head under a blanket while sobbing, let’s remember one thing: we’re all in this together, and it’s going to be ok.
+Whether you’re coping through meditation, a giant bottle of wine, or simply putting your head under a blanket while sobbing, let’s remember one thing: we’re all in this together, and it’s going to be ok.

-But back to it: this school thing is pretty tough.
+But back to it: this virtual school thing is pretty tough.

 My kids need structure and I want them to keep learning during their time at home.
 However, while I am a good mom and a reasonably smart person, I am not a teacher – and quite honestly, I do not have the saintly patience it requires to be one.
+You should thank your teacher, profusely.
 I would last five minutes in a classroom full of small children.
 I can barely tolerate children’s birthday parties.
-And yet, I’ve decided to homeschool my kids for a few hours each day during the shutdown, because education is important and that’s the best I can do.
+And yet, I have to figure out how to homeschool my kids for a few hours each day during the shutdown, because education is important and that’s the best I can do.

 And so, I humbly offer you this:

-A guide to homeschooling your children during a pandemic when you have no idea what you’re doing.
+How to homeschool your children during a pandemic when you have no idea what you’re doing.

 Are you ready to join me?
 Well, godspeed and good luck.